-James Murphy, Willmeng’s President and CEO, was born and raised in the expanses of the West, including Texas and Idaho, though he calls Arizona “home.”
+James Murphy, Willmeng’s CEO, was born and raised in the expanses of the West, including Texas and Idaho, though he calls Arizona “home.”

 He earned a bachelor of science degree in Construction Management from the Del E. Webb School of Construction at Arizona State University and a master’s degree from the School of Engineering and Applied Sciences at ASU.

 In college, James was an intern for Martin K. Eby and the Lawrence Livermore National Lab in Danville, Calif.
 Mardian Contractors, Inc., was his first full-time home, working as a project manager while going to school as an undergraduate.
 Projects completed while at Mardian range from a 400′ tower on top of South Mountain to several new facilities at the Chrysler Proving Grounds in Wittmann, Arizona.